raacampbell/matlab_elastix/README.md

 ![Transformix Results](https://raw.githubusercontent.com/raacampbell13/matlab_elastix/master/MelastiX_examples/transformix/dog_warp_results.png "Transformix Results")

 ## What is it?
-MelastiX is a collection of wrappers for the open source image registration suite [Elastix](http://elastix.isi.uu.nl/).
+MelastiX is a collection of MATLAB wrappers for the open source image registration suite [Elastix](http://elastix.isi.uu.nl/).
 Elastix is cross-platform and is normally called from the system command-line (no GUI).
-MelastiX allows the elastix and transformix commands to be called from within MATLAB as though they are native MATLAB commands.
+MelastiX allows the elastix and transformix binaries to be called from within MATLAB as though they are native MATLAB commands.

 ## What does it do?
 1. The user can feed in MATLAB matrices instead of image file names and get a MATLAB matrix back as a result.